aristanetworks/ansible-cvp/README.md

 **cv_container**
  - `add`, `delete`, and `show` containers

 Containers can be created or deleted.

-- Example playbook for container creation: [playbook.container.add.yaml](tests/playbook.container.add.yaml)
-- Example playbook for container deletion: [playbook.container.delete.yaml](tests/playbook.container.delete.yaml)
+A complete playbook to create / show / delete container is available under [tests folder](tests/playbook.container.demo.yaml)

 **cv_device**
  - `add`, `delete`, and `show` devices